bootstrap-vue/bootstrap-vue/src/components/tabs/README.md

 ## Fade animation

 Fade is enabled by default when changing tabs.
 It can disabled with `no-fade` property.
-Note you should use the `<b-nav-item>` component when adding contentless-tabs to maintain correct sizing and alignment.
-See the advanced usage examples below for an example.

 ## Add Tabs without content